-Our Inflight Internet Portfolio
+Our In-flight Internet Portfolio

-We focus exclusively on aviation and implement our value proposition of offering the best products and services through a comprehensive portfolio consisting of our inflight network, inflight systems, inflight services, and aviation partner support.
+We focus exclusively on aviation and implement our value proposition of offering the best products and services through a comprehensive portfolio consisting of our in-flight network, in-flight systems, in-flight services, and aviation partner support.

-Inflight Network.
+In-flight Network.
 Our network solutions are engineered to provide industry-leading cost, capacity, coverage, reliability and aero-performance.
 We offer aviation partners a variety of network solutions suitable for operation on most of the world's commercial and business aircraft.
-We market our global satellite network solutions to approximately 21,000 commercial aircraft and approximately 6,000 large business jets.
-Our terrestrial network is marketed to approximately 1,700 commercial regional jets and to approximately 23,000 business aircraft, including approximately 15,500 light jets and turbo props.
-Approximately two-thirds of all business aircraft and regional commercial aircraft are based in North America.
-Such aircraft generally fly over land and are well-suited for the smaller antenna, lower weight and associated fuel costs and lower equipment and operating costs associated with our ATG solution.
+We market our global satellite network solutions to approximately 21,000 commercial aircraft.
+Our terrestrial network targets approximately 1,700 commercial regional jets and approximately 23,000 business aircraft.
+Approximately two-thirds of all business aircraft and regional commercial aircraft currently in operation are based in North America.
+Such aircraft generally fly over land and are well-suited for our ATG solutions given their smaller antenna, lighter weight and reduced equipment and operating costs (including fuel).

-- Global Satellite Network: We operate a global Ku-band satellite network comprised of 29 satellites operated by SES, Intelsat and other providers and 18 teleports operated by Gogo.
-The capacity, speed, coverage and reliability of this network are continually improved by incorporating new satellites, including high throughput satellites ("HTS"), three of which have come online, and new satellite technologies such as low earth orbit ("LEO") satellites, which are expected to be in operation starting in 2020.
-Our 2Ku and Ku inflight systems operate on this network. - North American Terrestrial Network: We operate a terrestrial network using 3MHz of licensed spectrum in the 850 MHz band and approximately 260 terrestrial cell sites in the lower 48 states and parts of Alaska and

-Canada.
-As of December 31, 2017, this network supported 3.1 Mbps ATG service and 9.8 Mbps ATG-4 service to CA and BA aircraft.
-This network is currently being upgraded to ATG-NG, our proprietary 100 Mbps solution.
-ATG-NG will leverage our existing ATG network in North America by employing 60 MHz of unlicensed spectrum in the 2.4 GHz band, a proprietary LTE modem and a beam-forming antenna.
-ATG-NG is expected to be commercially available in 2018 and will be primarily targeted at larger business aviation aircraft and smaller commercial aircraft that operate primarily in North America.

-Ground Network: We lease an extensive, predominantly fiber-optic network to connect our approximately 260 cell sites and 18 teleports to our three data centers, the Internet and cloud-based services, and to our network operations center ("NOC").
+- Global Satellite Network: We operate a global Ku-band satellite network comprised of 28 satellites operated by SES, Intelsat and other providers and 17 teleports operated by Gogo.
+The capacity, speed, coverage and reliability of this network are continually improved by incorporating new satellites, including high throughput satellites ("HTS"), five of which we are already using.
+We also anticipate incorporating new satellite technologies that have yet to come online, such as low earth orbit ("LEO") satellites.
+Our 2Ku and Ku in-flight systems operate on this network. - North American Terrestrial Network: We operate a terrestrial network using 3MHz of licensed spectrum in the 850 MHz band and approximately 260 terrestrial cell sites in the lower 48 states and parts of Alaska and Canada.
+As of December 31, 2018, this network supported 3.1 Mbps ATG service and 9.8 Mbps ATG-4 service to CA and BA aircraft.
+We are currently considering a number of technological solutions that would enable us to upgrade the existing network. - Ground Network: We lease an extensive, predominantly fiber-optic network to connect our approximately 260 cell sites and 17 teleports to our three data centers, the Internet and cloud-based services, and our network operations center ("NOC").
 Our data centers and cloud-based services provide redundant telecommunications connections to the Internet and contain numerous servers that enable the expansive set of features offered through the Gogo platform.
 The NOC monitors daily network operations, conducts network diagnostics and coordinates responses to any performance issues on the ground or in the air.
-We augment our ability to monitor, maintain and update our inflight systems while aircraft are on the ground with a terrestrial modem utilizing 3G, 4G and Wi-Fi wireless service.
+We augment our ability to monitor, maintain and update our in-flight systems while aircraft are on the ground with a terrestrial modem utilizing 3G, 4G and Wi-Fi wireless service.

-Inflight Systems.
-To utilize our inflight network and provide our inflight services, we have developed proprietary systems of airborne equipment and software.
-Our inflight systems are designed for superior performance, future adaptability and ease of certification, installation and maintenance.
-Each system consists of: (i) an antenna specifically designed for the network and technology being used to provide the service; (ii) a modular in-cabin Wi-Fi network that includes state-of-the art servers, modems and wireless access points; and (iii) system software designed to reliably support a variety of inflight services provided by Gogo, our aviation partners and third parties.
-Our 2Ku system employs a modular, open architecture adaptable to current and future satellites of multiple types provided by multiple satellite providers and will be upgradeable with minimum disruption to the flight schedules and operations of our aviation partners.
+In-flight Systems.
+To utilize our in-flight network and provide our in-flight services, we have developed proprietary systems of airborne equipment and software.
+Our in-flight systems are designed for superior performance, future adaptability and ease of certification, installation and maintenance.
+Each system consists of: (i) an antenna specifically designed for the network and technology being used to provide the service; (ii) a modular in-cabin Wi-Fi network that includes state-of-the art servers, modems and wireless access points; and (iii) system software designed to reliably support a variety of in-flight services provided by Gogo, our aviation partners and third parties.
+Our 2Ku system employs a modular, open architecture that is adaptable to current and future satellites of multiple types provided by multiple satellite providers, supports different modems and is upgradeable with minimum disruption to the flight schedules and operations of our aviation partners.